 How to Build a Fault-Tolerant Shelf Analytics Pipeline

-Decouple Ingestion with Idempotent Message Queuing Jump to heading
+Step 1 — Decouple Ingestion with an Idempotent Queue Jump to heading

-Synchronous image processing from store devices guarantees pipeline failure under typical retail network instability.
-Route all incoming shelf captures through a durable, at-least-once message broker such as AWS SQS or Apache Kafka.
-The critical requirement is deterministic idempotency: store applications frequently retry uploads after transient connectivity drops, which can trigger duplicate inference jobs and inflate compliance dashboards.
+Synchronous image processing straight off a store device guarantees pipeline failure under normal retail network instability.
+Route every capture through the durable broker, and make the publish step idempotent: store apps retry uploads after transient drops, which would otherwise spawn duplicate inference jobs and inflate compliance dashboards.

-Generate an idempotency key by hashing a canonical string composed of store_id, aisle_coordinate, capture_timestamp, and device_mac.
-This key must be passed as the MessageDeduplicationId in SQS FIFO queues or as a Kafka message key to guarantee exactly-once processing semantics.
+Generate a deduplication key by hashing a canonical string of store_id, aisle, capture_timestamp, and device_mac.
+Pass it as the MessageDeduplicationId on SQS FIFO (or as the Kafka message key) so retries collapse to exactly-once processing.

 import hashlib